smaht-dac/smaht-portal/docs/source/getting_started.rst

 To be clear, this `will` submit the file to SMaHT for processing, but no data ingestion will take place, and any problems will be reported back to you from the SMaHT server.
-To sanity check the file you are submitting  `before` actually submitting it to SMaHT, you should use the ``--check`` option described now below.
+To sanity check the file you are submitting  `before` actually submitting it to SMaHT, you should use the ``--check`` option described above.

 **Example Screenshots**